makerdao/mips/MIP31/mip31.md

 The swap mechanism won't change dramatically, we will add fee as parameter, a poke() call during the update and non used mechanism will be clean up.
 `mint` and `burn`, will be replaced by `deposit` and `withdraw`.

-The flash minting part will be moved out side the main method to be independent and fees can be setted separately.
+The flash minting part will be moved outside the main method to be independent and fees will be setted separately.
 They will respect the new standard introduced by Sam.

 ### MIP31c1: Parameter Definitions
  - `fees`       : percentage of the amount takes as fees for each swap.
  - `flash_fees` : percentage of the amount takes as fees for each flashmint/flashloan.
  - `period`     : period of time between each poke() call
  - `poker`      : pocker contract interface with the poker.

 ### MIP31c2: Functions